YugiHAN/MTSR-DRL/README.md

 # MTSR-DRL

-Implementation of the paper:

-**MTSR-DRL: Multi-Timescale State Representation Fusion Augmented Deep Reinforcement Learning for the Modular Hospital Fit-out Scheduling**
+This code is the implementation of the paper: **MTSR-DRL: Multi-Timescale State Representation Fusion Augmented Deep Reinforcement Learning for the Modular Hospital Fit-out Scheduling**

 ## Environment Setup